-School for the 2016-17 school year officially starts on Tuesday, September 6, at 8:20 a.m.
+School for the 2018-19 school year officially starts on Tuesday, September 4, at 8:20 a.m.
 (7th-12th) and 8:30 a.m.
 (K4-6th).
-So we can provide the best welcome possible to all students, doors will not open until 8 a.m.
+So we can provide the best welcome possible to all students, please do not drop your student off before 8 a.m.
 Students should be picked up each school day between 3:30-3:45 each afternoon.
-Unless you have made arrangements with the Headmaster, please do not drop off students before 8 a.m. or pick up your student after 3:45 p.m.
+Unless you have made arrangements previous arrangements with your student’s Principal, please do not drop off students before 8 a.m. or pick up your student after 3:45 p.m.

 We encourage all parents to direct inquires during the school year via the following hierarchy so we can be most effective in responding to your needs:

 - Our website features a special password-protected Parent Portal section (available to parents of enrolled students only) and provides access to our family directory, board packets, and handbooks.

 - Calendars are available under the Calendar tab on the website.
 Our Master Calendar consists of all Petra dates and times (events, breaks, athletic competitions and events, etc.).
-This calendar is the only one we’ll keep, so you can be confident in its accuracy (it’s also in real-time and smart phone-compatible to keep you up-to-date in a convenient way).
+This calendar is the only one we keep, so you can be confident in its accuracy (it’s also in real-time and smart phone-compatible to keep you up-to-date).

 - INOW/Chalkable is our academic database that will be used exclusively to track grades, absences, and classroom specifics for your student(s).
 Parents will receive an email with a password from the Petra office during the first week of school for access to Chalkable.
 We will also conduct support workshops the first week after school starts for parents who want more training.

 - All Petra Academy staff may be reached via email at [firstname]@petraacademy.com.
 All teachers also have voicemail boxes (extensions will be distributed at Parent Orientation).
 As a general guideline, please allow teachers 24 hours to respond to message.